wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 In other words `for..in` is *not* a loop, it's an alias for `.each`.

-## Exercises

-* Using one built in loop, a temporary variable, `Array#size`, `yield`, and no other iterators, your mission is to implement `SortedArray#each`. `SortedArray#each` needs to return the original array untouched.

-* When you are done, implement `SortedArray#map` on top of your shiny new `SortedArray#each` method.
-Keep in mind, that `SortedArray#map` should not modify the original array!
-Hint: Check out the `dup` method to figure out how to clone an existing array.

-* Implement `SortedArray#map!`, which modifies the original array.

-* Implement `SortedArray#find`, which finds an element.
-The method should return `nil`.

 ## Additional reading

 * [Understanding Ruby blocks, Procs, and methods](http://eli.thegreenplace.net/2006/04/18/understanding-ruby-blocks-procs-and-methods/)